pfsense/docs/source/firewall/virtual-ip-address-feature-comparison.rst

     NAT.
 With 1:1 NAT, any VIP will pass ICMP through to the target device.
 On 2.1+ ICMP can also be used as a protocol in port forward entries.
-    2: “Other” type VIPs are for routed subnets, and CARP is irrelevant, so they work (See below)
+    2: "Other" type VIPs are for routed subnets, and CARP is irrelevant, so they work (See below)
     3: CARP type VIPs must be in the same subnet as other interface VIPs on pfSense <=2.1.x, on >= 2.2 they may be in other subnets, but see